-- Treatment or procedure results that were significantly different than what was anticipated and what the medical professional discussed with the patient.
+Treatment or procedure results that were significantly different than what was anticipated and what the medical professional discussed with the patient.

-- The patient’s condition did not improve or worsened even though the treatment or procedure was supposed improve the condition.
+- The patient’s condition did not improve or worsened even though the treatment or procedure was supposed to improve the condition.

 - Medical treatment resulted in an entirely new and unexpected complication.

-- Medical professionals’ comments about the patient’s prior care given by another professional that indicate something in the initial care or treatment was not appropriate.
+- Medical professionals’ comments about the patient’s prior care given by another professional that indicates something in the initial care or treatment was not appropriate.

-- After seeking medical care a number of times and having concerns and complaints brushed off by medical professionals, a patient finally receives testing and a diagnosis related to those concerns and complaints.
+- After seeking medical care a number of times and having concerns and complaints brushed off by medical professionals, a patient finally receives testing and diagnosis related to those concerns and complaints.

 Proving medical malpractice

 Proving medical malpractice is not easy and only experienced medical malpractice attorneys should handle these cases.
 Just because a mistake was made or treatment did not turn out as expected, does not mean that malpractice occurred.
 In order to prove malpractice, the following elements will need to be established:

 - The medical professional owed the patient a duty of care